Code-the-Dream-School/node-essentials/assignments/assignment9-testing.md

 Now, run `npm run test`.
 The test should succeed.

 ## **More Validation Tests**

+For the rest of this assignment, you create specific tests as described.
+Yep, a bunch of them!
+But, aso you'll find out, each test is only a couple of lines of code.

 Create the following additional tests within the first describe() block, each in its own it() block: